Email Joe Horton

 We provide support to Caltrans Legal in tort liability cases by conducting crash tests and providing technical assessments and expert witness testimony, as well as technical support to other Caltrans division and districts.

 John Jewell, Chief

-Evaluates roadside safety hardware for crashworthiness on behalf of the Highway Safety Features New Products Committee.
-These evaluations are done through the comparison of test results (or lack of test results) with various crash testing guidelines.
+Our branch evaluates roadside safety hardware for crashworthiness on behalf of the Highway Safety Features New Products Committee.
+The evaluations are done through the comparison of test results (or lack of test results) with various crash testing guidelines.
 Products are also compared to each other in order to evaluate their strengths and weaknesses.

-Ensures the quality and integrity of the Caltrans’ Crash Testing efforts.
-This is a group effort in coordination with the management of the Roadside Safety Research Group.
-Special effort is made to confirm that the quality of the deliverables for each of the crash test projects is done to a high standard.
+Coordinating with management of the Roadside Safety Research Group, our branch works to confirm that the quality of the deliverables for each crash test project is done to as high a standard as possible.

-Supports Caltrans’ Legal Division by offering technical support in the form of product research, potential crashworthiness Q and A, guidance on crash testing for Caltrans Legal, and expert testimony.
+Our branch offers technical support in the form of product research, potential crashworthiness questions and answers, guidance on crash testing for Caltrans Legal, and we offer expert advice and testimony.

 Justin Unck, Chief

 Email Justin Unck, Branch Chief